-Editor’s note: This is the second in a series “To the Republic: Rediscovering the Constitution.”
+Editor’s note: This is one in a series examining the Constitution and Federalist Papers in today’s America.
 Click HERE to read the series.

 I’m delighted that The Washington Times is taking up the call of America’s founding with a series of essays on The Federalist Papers.
 This project reminds me of the day I arrived at West Point as a cadet, when I was issued a copy of the 85 essays penned by Alexander Hamilton, James Madison and John Jay.
 I quickly realized then that The Federalist Papers were relevant not only for undergraduates, but also for everyone else interested in America’s experiment in freedom.
 All these years later, they remain a crucial source of wisdom for the Trump administration’s foreign policy — a policy well-grounded in America’s founding principles.